bniladridas/synthara-golden/company/README.md

 - No dynamic content or API calls are required
 - The server is lightweight and easy to deploy
 - The standalone tokenizer script provides all the functionality for text analysis
+- Semantic HTML with ARIA attributes for accessibility
+- JavaScript enhancements for keyboard navigation and screen reader support
+- CSS features for improved visual accessibility and focus management
+- Support for user preferences like reduced motion

+## Accessibility Testing

+The website has been tested for accessibility using:

+- Keyboard navigation testing to ensure all interactive elements can be accessed and operated
+- Screen reader compatibility testing to ensure content is properly announced
+- Color contrast checking to ensure text is readable
+- Code validation for proper HTML semantics and ARIA attributes

+## Contributing

+When contributing to this project, please ensure that all changes maintain or enhance the accessibility of the website.
+Refer to the [ACCESSIBILITY.md](ACCESSIBILITY.md) document for guidelines on maintaining accessibility.